 - Reports on customer conversion path, with all information about demographics and cross-device activity

 All of these reports are a step forward to understanding the true value of your advertising campaigns and your overall marketing efforts.
-If you’re ready to get your reports on online advertising efficiency, start a free trial of OWOX BI now.
+So that you can see how it works, we have prepared a selection of useful dashboards for marketers.

 - Measuring online advertising is one of the main routine tasks of digital marketers and analysts.
 There are two ways of doing this: manually and automatically.